 One of the most important expert sources in the area of landscape assessment is a publication illustrating the regional distribution of landscape types in Slovenia, a study largely used in landscape assessment.
 Slovenia has been regionalised according to landscape features into five landscape macroregions, including: Alpine macroregion, Pre-Alpine macroregion, Sub-Pannonian, Karstic and Coastal.

-More information:
+More information: www.mop.gov.si/fileadmin/mop.gov.si/pageuploa ds/publikacije/drugo/en/sprs_eng.pdf

-www.mop.gov.si/fileadmin/mop.gov.si/pageuploads/publikacije/drugo/en/sprs eng.pdf

-III.3.2 Cultural heritage and facilities
+C.3.2 Cultural heritage and facilities

 The heritage of a territory is widely analysed in the literature and practice of international bodies.
 In particular UNESCO provides detailed explanations concerning both the natural and cultural heritage categories.
-The category of heritage which can be directly linked to human interventions can be divided into some distinct components: the cultural heritage or the heritage of memories, experiences, information, craft and artistic representations legacy of past human trades, which partially also permeates the landscape referred to above (including in particular monuments, groups of buildings, or specific sites, according to Unesco WHC); infrastructure, initiatives and services enhancing the historic heritage offer (exhibitions, museums, etc.) and fulfil the recreation and culture needs (e.g. green and equipped areas, tourist facilities, cinemas, theatres, events.
+The category of heritage which can be directly linked to human interventions can be divided into some distinct components: the cultural heritage or the heritage of memories, experiences, information, craft and artistic representations legacy of past human trades, which partially also permeates the landscape referred to above (including in particular monuments, groups of buildings, or specific according to Unesco WHC); sites, infrastructure. initiatives and services the historic enhancing heritage offer (exhibitions, museums, etc.) and fulfil the recreation and culture needs (e.g. green and equipped areas, tourist facilities, cinemas, theatres, events.

-According to the preparatory works delivered within the UNESCO World Heritage WG of the Alpine Convention (UNESCO Working group)91, the sites that fall within the scope of the Alpine Convention - either cultural, natural, or mixed sites, including cultural landscapes - represent only 2% of the total of the sites currently inscribed in the World Heritage List (WHL).
+According to the preparatory works delivered within the UNESCO World Heritage WG of the Alpine Convention (UNESCO Working group)76, the sites that fall within the scope of the Alpine Convention - either cultural, natural, or mixed sites, including cultural landscapes - represent only 2% of the total of the sites currently inscribed in the World Heritage List (WHL).
 Though, in Switzerland, Slovenia and Austria, these sites correspond to a much higher proportion.
-Cultural sites are predominant over other typologies92.
+Cultural sites are predominant over other typologies.
+Of the different cultural criteria set by the rules of inscription in the WHL, and which are at the basis of the inscription procedure, it is noticeable that criteria (i) master-pieces and (v)vulnerable traditional practices representative of a particular culture are particularly rare in Alpine registered sites.
 Mixed sites are absent, while natural sites are little represented in the WHL.

-An examination of the national tentative lists confirms this trend, in strictly Alpine sites: there is a strong predominance of cultural sites over other typologies.
+An examination of the national tentative lists confirms this trend, in strictly Alpine sites:

+there is a strong predominance of cultural sites over other typologies.
 Alpine mixed sites, absent from the WHL until now, are present in the tentative lists in a proportion similar to that of cultural landscapes and natural sites.
 This partly reflects the strong anthropization of the Alpine Arc, which had a remarkable influence in shaping the alpine environment and scenery.
 As a consequence, the typologies of mixed sites and cultural landscapes seem particularly appropriate to render the nature of this area.